yuskegoto/PCA9956/readme.md

     10: LED driver can be indivisually controlled from PWMx resistor or PWMALL resistor for all control

-    11: LED driver's individual brightness and group's dimming/blinking can be controlled from PWMx or GRPPWM resistors
+    11: LED driver's individual brightness and group's dimming/blinking can be controlled from PWMx and GRPPWM resistors

 3. IREF0 - 23(0x22 - 0x39) out put current control

 This procedure is **not written cleary** on the datasheet.
 So I guess there are bunch of folks giving up before finding this procedure.

 Actually I found this procedure from a comment I found on [Amazon.jp's product page](https://www.amazon.co.jp/gp/aw/reviews/B01FJHF760).
 Thanks!

+## Log
+20220306: Yuske: Added group blink control